TAMSformers/ArachneCV/README.md

 ArachneCV is a Computer Vision library developed by FRC #5212 TAMSformers for use in the FIRST Robotics Competition.
 It extends OpenCV with a compact and well-documented API suitable for novice and expert programmers alike.

+ArachneCV is designed to determine the locations of FRC game objects (bins, noodles, scoring zones, and totes) relative to the robot by using color field detection.
+It uses the depth-sensing capabilities of OpenNI-enabled cameras where possible to precisely determine position, and falls back to trig approximations of distance for basic cameras.
+Use of a CUDA-enabled GPU is recommended for best performance, but ArachneCV will fall back to the CPU if necessary.

 C++ and Python bindings are available.

 ##Building ArachneCV